-Whenever you’re learning completely new to you, it’s always a good idea to keep track of your learning.
-Thus, if you’re new to programming, one way to accomplish that is to write a blog about learning coding.
-Reflecting on your thoughts and the progress you’re making will keep things more structured and organised.
+Whenever you’re learning something new, you should keep track of your learning process.
+If you’re new to programming, one way to accomplish this is to share your experience and write a blog about learning coding.
+Reflecting on your thoughts and the progress you’re making will help you stay more structured and organised.
 That, in turn, will clear your mind and help you focus.

 Blogging is a great way of keeping track of what you’re learning.
 If you’re learning how to program and thinking about writing a blog about learning coding, this post is for you.

 I’ll go through a few points on why writing about your progress is a good idea for anyone learning programming.
-It’s what I’ve been doing through this blog, and believe me, I wouldn’t have been able to learn how to code so quickly without it!
+I’ve been doing it through this blog, and believe me, I wouldn’t have been able to learn how to code so quickly without it!

 — See also: Why I Started to Teach Myself to Code